openservicebrokerapi/servicebroker/spec.md

 ##### JSON Schema Objects

-It is useful for the Platform for the Broker to define exactly what is expected when making requests inside opaque input request objects and unspecified output responses, that mechanism is JSON Schema Object definitions.
+A Platform will find it useful for the Broker to define exactly what is expected when making requests inside opaque input request objects and unspecified output responses, that mechanism is JSON Schema Object definitions.
 This allows Broker authors to programmatically define inputs and outputs for applicable requests.